artyomvp1/projects/book_store/description.md

 * More business operations should be logged using triggers
 * Procedure 'CASHBACK' should lock table 'CUSTOMER' before updating via FOR UPDATE NOWAIT statement
 * Daily calculating the whole SALES table to refresh the materialized view VW_daily_sales
+* Procedure 'ADD_SALE' should extract information for update using cursor or or bulk collecting.